-Trader Joe's has such a cult following that a new store opening brings front page news and traffic jams, as recently demonstrated in my old neighborhood of Winter Park, Florida.
+Trader Joe's has such a cult following that a new store opening brings front-page news and traffic jams.
 Our readers are not immune to TJ's mania, and many of you consider Trader Joe's an essential resource in stocking your pantry with staples and treats.

-We riffled through past Trader Joe's posts and comments (hundreds of them!) to sift out some of our readers' favorites.
-There was small consensus, with ardent devotees of many different products.
-But a few themes emerged, and one product was the big winner at the top of the list.
+We read through past Trader Joe's posts and comments (thousands of them!) to sift out some of our readers' favorites.
+There was small consensus, with ardent devotees of many different products, but a few themes emerged and one product was the big winner at the top of the list.
 Can you guess what it is?

 What Makes Trader Joe's So Compelling?

 I think of Trader Joe's as the luxury grocery store for the masses.
 It deals in luxury non-essentials like chocolate, nuts, and prepared foods while offering just enough budget basics to make you feel like you actually went grocery shopping and didn't just pick up snacks for a cocktail party.

 I appreciate the convenience items TJ's offers, like pre-cooked lentils and beets, which of course are easy to make myself but are so helpful when I don't have much time and still want to eat healthfully.
 (Side note: Healthy food has got to be easy and convenient if America's eating habits are going to change, and so while $3 cooked lentils may make frugal folk squirm, I really do think they are more part of the solution than the problem.)

 That joint emphasis on budget basics and luxury treats to sweeten the trip is certainly seen in our readers' favorites from Trader Joe's (see posts here, here, and here — so many comments!).
 This isn't a terribly scientific list, but after scanning lots of posts and comments, these are the things that stand out.